-Chinese Black chicken (Silkie Chicken) soup recipe is a traditional soup that is delicious, nutritious AND only calls for 5 ingredients!
-I've made this easy Black Chicken soup recipe non-herbal, as many younger Asians find it hard to accept the strong flavours of herbal soup, but it's still very good for you!
+This easy Chinese Black Chicken Soup, also known as Silkie Chicken, is a traditional Chinese soup recipe that is delicious, nutritious AND only calls for 5 ingredients!
+I've made this Black Chicken soup recipe non-herbal, as many younger Asians find it hard to accept the strong flavours of herbal soup, but it's still very good for you!

 Jump to:

-To be honest, every time I see a photo of them, I feel bad to eat black chicken as they look so cute and cuddly!
-I've never spent time with a live black chicken, but Silkie chickens are supposed to be quite mild-mannered and make good pets.
+To be honest, every time I see a photo of them, I feel bad to eat black chicken as they look so cute and cuddly. (and supposedly are quite mild-mannered and make good pets.)

 Note: silkie chicken is different from the Ayam cemani chicken, which is common in Indonesia.